gamedev4995/Challenge-5/README.md

 ---

   ### > Fast Horizontal & Vertical Movement
-  To make our character move fast, as in sprint, first we have to create a new public variable called sprintSpeed, which we can set to 0, and a private bool isSprinting, which needs to be initialized to false.
+  To make our character move fast, as in sprint, first we have to create a new public variable called 'sprintSpeed', which we can set to 0, and a private bool 'isSprinting', which needs to be initialized to 'false'.

 <img width="600" alt="Screenshot 2024-10-13 at 8 28 13 PM" src="https://github.com/user-attachments/assets/0d2b84a7-ec97-476d-9fe8-6ebbed6b1186">

   Next we need to adjust the OnMove function.
-Inside the function add an if/else statement that checks the boolean isSprinting.
-If true the movementValue will be multiplied by the sprintSpeed.
-Otherwise the movementValue is multiplied by the regular player speed.
+Inside the function add an if/else statement that checks the boolean 'isSprinting'.
+If 'true' the 'movementValue' will be multiplied by the sprintSpeed.
+Otherwise the 'movementValue' is multiplied by the regular player speed.
 Finally set isSprinting to false again.

   <img width="500" alt="Screenshot 2024-10-13 at 8 34 18 PM" src="https://github.com/user-attachments/assets/ca056b1b-6e32-4459-9d1d-52dca1789f81">